How to talk to your GP about ovarian cancer symptoms

 Your GP should arrange a CA125 blood test and possibly an ultrasound scan if:

-• You are experiencing any of the four main symptoms and they are persisting
+- You are experiencing any of the four main symptoms of ovarian cancer persistently and frequently.

-• If you’re aged 50 or above and experiencing IBS symptoms in the last 12 months because IBS is less likely to develop in women over 50
+- If you’re aged 50 or above and experiencing new IBS symptoms in the last 12 months, because IBS is less likely to develop in women over 50

 Tell your GP about your family history